ninchat/ninchat-api/api.md

 3. `master_sign` grants permission to join the channel.  `master_key_type`
    specifies the signature type (defaults to "ninchat").
 See [Action signatures](master.md#action-signatures).

+A master user may act on a puppet user's behalf by specifying `puppet_id`.

 ### `part_channel`